Monkey Puzzle (araucaria araucana)

 After collection in September the seeds are sealed in ziplock bags and were immediately placed into cold storage.
 They are inspected weekly and I have found using this method that they maintain their freshness and excellent germination capacity.

-My seeds are collected by myself from trees planted as ornamental specimens in Scotland and are not collected from indigenous populations.
+We collect our own seeds from trees planted as ornamental specimens and they are not collected from indigenous populations.

 Monkey Puzzle (araucaria araucana)